-What made the soup taste so good?
+hat made the soup taste so good?
 Was it the stones?

+hy do you think the soldiers were able to trick the villagers?

+here do you think the soldiers are going next?

+2 20 , 22 2 and 30

-Why do you think the soldiers were able to trick the villagers?
-Where do you think the soldiers are going next?
-What was the reason for the soldiers asking for the stones and other ingredients?
-What ingredients did they use?
-What steps did they follow to make the soup?
-What was the result ?
+hat was the reason for the soldiers asking for the stones and other ingredie ents?

+hat ingredients did they use?

+hat steps did they follow to make the soup?

+That steps and they follow to make the soup:

+hat was the result ?